 Son Tom joined the company as a salesman in the 1970s, rising to become president at age 28 while his father remained chairman until his passing.
 Jack bought and consolidated over 25 other insurance companies over the years.
 His group of companies now includes Lincoln Heritage Life Insurance Company, Londen Land Company and Londen Media Group, which includes AZ-TV among its stations.

-Today, Lincoln Heritage is the nation's leading provider of final expense insurance, operating in 49 states with a home office staff of more than 270 and thousands of agents around the country.
-“Every time I thought I knew everything about Jack, he'd come up with something I had never seen before,” says Larry Schuneman, president of Londen Companies.
+Today, Lincoln Heritage is the nation’s leading provider of final expense insurance, operating in 49 states with a home office staff of more than 400 and thousands of agents around the country.
+“Every time I thought I knew everything about Jack, he’d come up with something I had never seen before,” says Larry Schuneman, former president of Lincoln Heritage Life Insurance Company.
 “He was a master salesman.
 And he was like a second father to me.”

 Thomas Allen Londen

 Tom Londen began selling burial insurance just like his father, Jack Londen, by going door-to-door for his family’s insurance company when he was just a sophomore in college.
 When Tom was 28 years old, he became president of Lincoln Heritage Life Insurance Company.
 Under Tom’s leadership, Lincoln Heritage Life Insurance Company became the nation’s leading provider of final expense insurance.
 Tom Londen was the definition of a hard working leader.
 He will be remembered for many reasons, but those that stand out the most may be his kindness, his ability to see and work through any conflict, his tireless work ethic and his unwavering good spirit.